2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Of the 24 students majoring in criminal justice at North Greenville, 71% are male and 29% are female.

-South Carolina State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
-Located in the town of Orangeburg, South Carolina State University is a public college with a small student population.
+With a ranking of #10, South Carolina State University did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
+Located in the distant town of Orangeburg, South Carolina State University is a public college with a small student population.

 Of the 23 students majoring in criminal justice at South Carolina State University, 26% are male and 74% are female.